 2. Establish clear communication channels.

-It is essential that everyone on the team is able to communicate effectively with one another.
+Everyone on the team must be able to communicate effectively with one another.
 This can be done through project management tools, chat rooms, or other means.

 3. Set up regular team meetings.